 Put-in-Bay and the surrounding Lake Erie Islands are full of fascinating history.
-The Lake Erie Islands Historical Museum strives to tell this history to the visitors who flock far and wide for the summer season.
+The Lake Erie Islands Historical Museum strives to tell this history to the visitors who flock far and wide on the Put in Bay ferry for the summer season.

 Centrally located in downtown Put-in-Bay, the Lake Erie Islands Historical Museum is right behind the Police Department and the Town Hall.
 Funded entirely by donations and purchases from the Resale Shop, this museum is an important of Put-in-Bay.

 Exhibitions regularly change for the summer of seasons.
 They display an impressive array of artifacts and pictures from Put-in-Bay and the surrounding islands.
 Often the items on displayed are rarely seen by the public so it is always a special treat to stop by and learn something new.